More Than 350 Households and Small Businesses to Benefit from Sullivan County’s 2.7 Megawatt Solar Array

 Project Supports Governor Cuomo’s Mandate of 50 Percent of Electricity to Come from Renewable Energy by 2030

-Governor Andrew M. Cuomo has announced the completion of the state’s largest community solar project which will result in reduced energy bills for more than 350 households and small businesses.
+Governor Andrew M. Cuomo today announced the completion of the state’s largest community solar project which will result in reduced energy bills for more than 350 households and small businesses.
 The 2.7-megawatt solar array, located in Sullivan County, is critical to supporting Governor Cuomo’s mandate for half of all electricity consumed to come from renewable energy sources by 2030.

 “An investment in renewable energy is an investment in the future and sustainability of New York’s environment, and the overall health of this state,” Governor Cuomo said.
 “This Sullivan County project will deliver energy savings to residents throughout the Mid-Hudson Valley region, while supporting the establishment of a cleaner, greener New York for all.”